Atrix256/RandomCode/WebGLPBR/Readme.txt

-* be able to render multiple spheres at different locations (per object matrices?), then PBR time
+* be able to load textures
- * put them in the grid like in the demo

 * TODO's!

 * Make a PBR renderer in WebGL:
  * https://learnopengl.com/#!PBR/Theory

+* rename u_objectColor to albedo

 * put something meaningful in the debug panel that actually works, whenever it makes sense to.